About Banner County

 To look up sex offenders in Banner County, Nebraska, you can use the Nebraska Sex Offender Registry.
 This registry is maintained by the Nebraska State Patrol and provides an online search tool where you can find information about registered sex offenders in the area.
 The registry is accessible to the public and is regularly updated.

 To register to vote in Banner County, you may use the Nebraska Secretary of State's Online Voter Registration system or submit a paper registration form to the Banner County Clerk at the courthouse in Harrisburg.
-The registration deadline is the third Friday before any election, or until 6:00 p.m. on the second Friday before the election if registering in person at the County Clerk's office.
-Any registered voter in Banner County may request an absentee ballot by submitting an Early Voting Ballot Request Form to the County Clerk by the second Friday before the election at 6:00 p.m.
+The registration deadline is the third Friday before any election, or until 6:00 p.m.
+On the second Friday before the election if registering in person at the County Clerk's office.
+Any registered voter in Banner may request an absentee ballot by submitting an Early Voting Ballot Request Form to the County Clerk by the second Friday before the election at 6:00 p.m.

 Property records in Banner County are maintained by the Banner County Register of Deeds and the County Assessor, both located at the Banner County Courthouse in Harrisburg.
-To search recorded land documents such as deeds, mortgages, and liens, you must visit the Register of Deeds office in person or submit a written request by mail, as Banner County does not currently offer online property record searches.
+To search recorded land documents such as deeds, mortgages, and liens, you must visit the Register of Deeds office in person or submit a written request by mail, as this county does not currently offer online property record searches.
 Property assessment and tax information can be obtained from the County Assessor's office at the courthouse.
 For extensive property research, it is recommended to call ahead to confirm office hours and staff availability.

 Birth and death certificates for events occurring in Banner County may be requested from the Banner County Clerk at the courthouse in Harrisburg or from the Nebraska Department of Health and Human Services Vital Records Section in Lincoln.
 The fee is $17 for the first certified copy and $13 for each additional copy ordered simultaneously.
 In-person requests at the county level may be processed the same day if records are available, while mail requests typically take 2-4 weeks.
 Birth certificates are confidential for 50 years and require valid photo identification and proof of eligibility to access, while death certificates are public records available to any requester.

-Business-related records in Banner County can be found through the Banner County Clerk's office at the courthouse in Harrisburg, which maintains fictitious name (DBA) registrations and certain local business filings.
+Business related records in Banner County can be found through the Banner County Clerk's office at the courthouse in Harrisburg, which maintains fictitious name (DBA) registrations and certain local business filings.
 For formal business entity registrations including corporations and LLCs, use the Nebraska Secretary of State's online Business Search database, which is free and publicly accessible.
 Local business permits and zoning matters are handled by the County Clerk or County Board of Commissioners in Harrisburg.
 Professional licenses and state-level permits are managed by Nebraska state agencies rather than at the county level.

 Cities & Towns in Banner County